imhuangshihui/Broomcorn_millet_genome/README.md

-# P.miliaceum_P.virgatum
-Some codes used in the subject of "Subgenome organization and rearrangement in allotetraploid Panicum"
+Some codes used in the subject of "A Platinum Grade Genome of Broomcorn Millet Reveals Subgenome Evolution and Organization in Panicum Crops"